by Texas Homesteader ~

 Whatever’s ready to harvest on that day goes into the basket to share with someone else.

-And I often add fresh herbs that I have growing such as rosemary, basil, oregano, thyme and sage.
+And I often include fresh herbs that I have growing such as rosemary, basil, oregano, thyme and sage.

 Plus I like to add a few stems of stevia too so my friends can experiment with sweetening Sun Tea just like we do here on the Homestead.